 How Does Tin Can API Work?

-There is some incorrect information around that claims that the Tin Can APi is a Learning Record Store (LRS).
+There is some incorrect information around that claims that the Tin Can API is a Learning Record Store (LRS).
 It’s not.
 The Tin Can API is actually a web-based service that allows Tin Can compliant systems to pass information, in the form of statements, to a Learning Record Store.
 So, yes, a Tin Can API does need to connect to an LRS but it is not the LRS itself.

 Let’s start by looking at the problems faced by the current Learning Management Systems and what the Tin Can API does to solve them.

 The real problem with most Learning Management Systems is that very little training actually happens within the LMS itself.
-In a real world, the student moves around and uses different devices at different places to further their knowledge.
+In the real world, the student moves around and uses different devices at different places to further their knowledge.

 Real learning comprises of many different activities including: